BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 1. Close the Powershell prompt window, and open a new one (this one will have the updated environment PATH information)
 1. At the Powershell prompt, Run `gem install jekyll bundle`.
 This installed Jekyll V4.2.0 (on 2021-04-05), and a total of 28 gems.
 ToDo: embed screenshot
 1. Run `jekyll -v` and confirm Jekyll returns its current version number. <img src="https://www.dropbox.com/s/mvcm5kio1b3ocim/001%20Validate%20Jekyll%20Version.png?raw=1" alt="Jekyll version 4.2.0"  style="vertical-align:bottom">

+*This is the one example of an image hosted on Dropbox in this initial edition of this post.*
-ToDo: Add responsive sizes attribute and create multiple sizes of the image.
+ToDo: Add responsive sizes attribute to the image tag and create multiple sizes of the image.

 ## Create a new git repository